Customer Journey Optimization is the discipline of looking at marketing holistically.

 Shoppers are notoriously bad at coming to us with their frustration.
-If they did life would be so much easier.
+If they did, life would be so much easier.
 Even though we have a chat prompt and promptly show our contact details only the most motivated shoppers will use those channels.

 Most who enter confusion and frustration will remain confused and frustrated.

-B: making story great process:
+B: making the story great process:

 i: interview past buyers to understand why they bought.

 ii: apply 9 point buyer psychology to your story.

 — Set site tracking to track project progress.